enuchi/React-Google-Apps-Script/README.md

 To use, simply use a typescript extension in either the client code (.ts/.tsx) or the server code (.ts), and your typescript file will compile to the proper format.

-For client-side code, see [FormInput.tsx in the Bootstrap demo](./src/client/dialog-demo-bootstrap/components/FormInput.tsx) for an example file.
-Note that it is okay to have a mix of javascript and typescript, as seen in the Bootstrap demo.
+Note that it is okay to have a mix of javascript and typescript.

 To use typescript in server code, just change the file extension to .ts.
 The server-side code already utilizes type definitions for Google Apps Script APIs.